waynodiablo/Oystercard/bookmark_manager/06_using_data_mapper.md

 * Define DataMapper as an ORM for interacting with a database in Ruby
 * Configure DataMapper to use a Postgres database
-* Include DataMapper in a ruby class so that it can be persisted into a database
+* Include DataMapper in a Ruby class so that its instances can be persisted in a database
 * Construct a data schema within a Ruby **model**

 ## To complete this challenge, you will need to